FIND AN EDMONTON LAWYER

 How Much is this Going to Cost Me?

 Unfortunately, we can't give you a guaranteed quote on our legal services.
 The nature of legal work is that circumstances change and issues arise in the middle of things, requiring extra steps and more of the lawyers' time as you go.
 Our lawyers generally charge an hourly rate for their actual time spent on your matter.
-Some general items and transactions have an expected flat rate where little variation is expected.
 We will try to give you a general idea of costs when you first contact us, but the details will otherwise be in your Retainer Agreement.

 Generally, drafting documents like contracts, agreements and testamentary documents like wills are easy to predict cost-wise.
 These documents are also extremely important and well worth the cost to protect and preserve your rights in the future.

-Litigation matters, those that involve fighting in court, are much harder to predict cost-wise, other than we expect them to add up quickly.
+Litigation matters, those that involve fighting in court, are much harder to predict cost-wise.
+That said, we can expect them to add up quickly.
 Litigation can be very expensive and we try to manage expectations in that regard.
 This is why we also offer alternative dispute resolution services, to try to find the most efficient solution for our clients.

 I've Signed My Retainer Agreement and Provided My Retainer Money, Now What?